ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 For more information about available command options, see [`ibmcloud is backup-policy-plan-update`](/docs/cli?topic=cli-vpc-reference#backup-policy-plan-update){: external}.

-Fast restore and cross-region copy features are not supported for multi-volume backups.
+Fast restore and cross-region copy features are not supported for multi-volume or file share backups.
 {: note}

 ## Managing backup policies and plans with the API